 ~/ros2_ws/src/$ git clone https://github.com/aubrune/luos_bike_alarm_example.git ~/ros2_ws/$ colcon build --symlink-install # Build the ROS workspace ~/ros2_ws/$ source ~/.bashrc # Source all new launches messages and resources

-Plug at least a Luos Imu node and a Gate to your computer, as well as optional RGB and State modules.
-The expected Luos modules' aliases are the default.
+Plug at least a Luos Imu node and a Gate to your computer, as well as optional RGB and State containers.
+The expected Luos containers' aliases are the default.
 If they are not, update the topic names with your custom aliases.